MSLNZ/equipment-register-schema/docs/README.md

 [sourceforge](https://xsdvi.sourceforge.net/) (the documentation is written in Czech).
 It was [forked](https://github.com/metanorma/xsdvi) to fix some bugs and to add new features.
-The source code in `bin/xsdvi` is based on *some* of the changes that we made in the fork, but with further customizations.
+The source code in `bin/xsdvi` is based on *some* of the changes that were made in the fork, but with further customizations.

 The stylesheet for the SVG diagram is located at `styles/svg.css`.
 To change the SVG style (e.g., colours, fonts), you only need to edit